benday-inc/git-repo-sync/misc/readme-header.md

 ### Prerequisites
 - You'll need to install .NET Core 7 from https://dotnet.microsoft.com/

-## Getting Started
+## Getting Started: Configuration
 Everything starts with a configuration.
 After you've installed gitreposync, you'll need to run `gitreposync addconfig` to add a configuration.
-A configuration is how you store the URL for your Azure DevOps instance and the personal access token (PAT) for authenticating to that instance.
+Each configuration has a list of git repositories and a source code directory.

 Configurations are named and you can have as many as you'd like.

+### Suggestion: Put your repo config file into a cloud storage provider
+I think you're going to want to use your repo config file (aka. your list of repositories) across multiple machines.
+My suggestion is that you create that file in a directory that's sync to a cloud storage provider like OneDrive or Dropbox.

+### Why does the tool ask you for a source code diretory?
+This tool is meant to be usable across OS platforms.
+The directory path where you store your source code is going to be completely different if you're working on Windows, Mac, or Linux -- but the list of git repositories that you care about is probably the same.

+My guess is that you'll put your config file into a cloud storage provider like OneDrive or Dropbox.

+When you add a git repository to the configuration, the source code directory value for that repo gets replaced with a variable ('%%CODE_DIR%%').
+When you do a `gitreposync update`, the local version of the code directory automatically set into that code dir variable so that you can share a repo config file across multiple machines and operating systems without having to change your config file.

 ### Set a Default Configuration
 There's one default configuration named `(default)`.
-If you only work with one Azure DevOps instance, then all you'll need to do is to is run `gitreposync addconfig /url:{url} /pat:{pat}` and that will set your default configuration.
+If you only work with one Azure DevOps instance, then all you'll need to do is to is run `gitreposync addconfig /codedir:c:\code /filename:c:\onedrive\gitreposync\gitreposync.csv` and that will set your default configuration.

 ### Additional Named Configurations
-If you want to add additional named configurations, you'll run `gitreposync addconfig /config:{name} /url:{url} /pat:{pat}`.
+If you want to add additional named configurations, you'll run `gitreposync addconfig /config:{name} ...`.

 ### Running Commands
 Once you've set a default configuration, you can run any gitreposync command without having to specify any additional URL or PAT info.